Visualization Generation with Large Language Models: An Evaluation: Prompts Design

-In standard prompting, LLMs are always asked to solve intricate multi-step problems in a singular step, while the human cognitive methodology involves tackling complex reasoning problems incrementally.
-Therefore, Wei et al.~\cite{weiChainofThoughtPromptingElicits} introduce the Chain-of-Thought (CoT) methodology, which integrates multiple reasoning path steps before generating the ultimate answer.
-In this way, LLMs can also show the reasoning process when answering, leading to more accurate and explainable results.
+In \revise{the basic} prompt, LLMs are always asked to solve intricate, multi-step problems in a singular step, while the human cognitive methodology involves tackling complex reasoning problems incrementally.
+To address this, Wei et al.~\cite{weiChainofThoughtPromptingElicits} introduce the CoT methodology, which explicitly integrates multiple reasoning path steps before generating the ultimate answer.
+This allows LLMs to showcase their intermediate reasoning process, leading to more accurate and explainable results.

-Using a few-shot approach, CoT requires a specific manual cost to design prompts.
-Kojima et al.~\cite{kojimaLargeLanguageModels2023a} demonstrate that LLMs can serve as zero-shot reasoners by simply appending the prompt ``Let’s think step by step'' before each response.
-We also explore some step-by-step prompting strategies in the preliminary study and find that they have no significant improvements in performance.
-Therefore, we add several rules about the Vega-Lite grammar to construct zero-shot prompts instead.
+Using a few-shot approach, CoT requires a manual effort to design prompts.
+Kojima et al.~\cite{kojimaLargeLanguageModels2023a} demonstrate that LLMs can function as zero-shot reasoners by simply appending the instruction ``Let’s think step by step'' before the response.

+Additionally, Wang et al.~\cite{wangPlanandSolvePromptingImproving2023} propose the Plan-and-Solve prompt.
+This enhanced zero-shot CoT strategy first requires the model to formulate an initial plan to systematically break down the overarching task into smaller, manageable sub-tasks, and then to execute them according to the devised plan.
+In our evaluation, we adopt both of these CoT-related strategies.